joshhornby/joshhornby.github.io/_posts/2025-12-24-eval-testing-llms-in-phpunit.md

 }
 ```

-A few things worth noting:
+A few things are worth noting:

-- **Use a cheaper model for conversation, a smarter one for judging.** The judge needs to be more capable than the model being tested, otherwise it misses subtle failures.
+- Use a cheaper model for conversation, a smarter one for judging.** The judge needs to be more capable than the model being tested, otherwise it misses subtle failures.
-- **JSON mode makes parsing reliable.** No regex parsing of natural language responses.
+- JSON mode makes parsing reliable.
+No regex parsing of natural language responses.
-- **Failed tests include reasoning.** You get the criteria that failed, why, and the actual response:
+- Failed tests include reasoning.
+You get the criteria that failed, why, and the actual response:

 ```
 FAILED  Tests\Evals\Roles\HappyWithCurrentVendorEvalTest